matze/wastebin/README.md

 ### API endpoints

-Wastebin exposes endpoints to submit a paste and retrieve it again.

-POST a new paste to the `/api/entries` endpoint with the following JSON
+POST a new paste to the `/` endpoint with the following JSON payload:
-payload:

 ```
 {